XIMDEX/structured-data/doc/guide.md

 }
 ```

-Many property values can be removed expressing a list of unique values id in this attribute, and can be sent with other properties.
+Many property values can be removed specifying a list of unique values id in this attribute, and they can be sent with other properties.

-A whole property values can be removed specifying the *delete* attribute instead of the unique id list.
+An entire set of property values can be removed specifying the *delete* attribute instead of the unique id list.

-For example, if we want to remove all the employees for our item previously created, we will use the argument *delete* in the corresponding item property:
+For example, if we want to remove all of the employees for our item previously created, we will use the argument *delete* in the corresponding item property:

 > [PATCH] http://localhost/api/v1/item/9
 ```json